You can report your claim one of two ways. Be ready to provide a general description of your damage.

 However, you should schedule a contractor to make permanent repairs as soon as possible because contractors can be difficult to schedule after a storm.

 If you can’t live in your home, your insurance company may pay additional living expenses, as noted in your policy, while the damage is assessed and your home is being repaired or rebuilt.
-If the repairs take longer than the period of time covered by your policy, you may be eligible for additional assistance from federal emergency programs.
+If, for some reason, your repairs take longer than the period of time covered by your policy, you may be eligible for additional assistance from federal emergency programs.

-Your insurance company will replace damaged items and materials with the same type and quality of materials you had before the earthquake damage occurred.
+Your insurance company will replace damaged items and materials with the same type and quality of materials you had before the tordando.
 For example, if you had a fiberglass roof, they will pay to repair or replace damage with fiberglass materials, but they won’t pay to replace it with more expensive slate tile.

 If damage is extensive, people sometimes decide to take the opportunity to upgrade their property with better or more expensive materials.